 While Gov. Rick Scott has thrown his support behind Donald Trump and called on Florida Republicans to unite behind the brash real estate tycoon, Marco Rubio loyalists just aren't there yet.

 He's hardly alone.
-More than a half-dozen members of Rubio's leadership team in Florida said over the last 48 hours that they are not ready to unite behind Trump, with many leaving open the possibility of never getting behind him and holding out a glimmer of hope that a contested Republican National Convention could revive Rubio's chances.
+More than a half-dozen members of Rubio's leadership team in Florida said over the past 48 hours that they are not ready to unite behind Trump, with many leaving open the possibility of never getting behind him and holding out a glimmer of hope that a contested Republican National Convention could revive Rubio's chances.

 For those running for re-election and facing Republican primaries in the fall, supporting Trump or not has consequences that could affect their own races.

-"For the moment, I'm staying on the sidelines… I'm focused on my campaign and my race in 2016," said Diaz de la Portilla, who's seeking re-election in what's expected to be a very competitive general election campaign against State Rep. Jose Javier Rodriguez, D-Miami.
+"For the moment, I'm staying on the sidelines. … I'm focused on my campaign and my race in 2016," said Diaz de la Portilla, who's seeking re-election in what's expected to be a very competitive general election campaign against State Rep. Jose Javier Rodriguez, D-Miami.